okta/okta-sdk-nodejs/README.md

 .then(() => console.log('All users have been listed'));
 ```

-If you're using a version of Node 10 or greater, you can use async iterators.
+You can also use async iterators.

 ```javascript
 for await (let user of client.listUsers()) {